-Fresh, herbaceous, and just begging to be served on top of grilled proteins, this Roasted Garlic Chimichurri is a lovely twist on classic chimichurri sauce.
-AND!
-This is a parsley chimichurri - no cilantro!
+Fresh, herbaceous, and just begging to be served on top of grilled steak and other proteins, this easy Chimichurri sauce features roasted garlic for a lovely twist on a classic garlic-forward chimichurri sauce.

 Chee-mee-CHOO-ree!
 It’s as fun to say as it is delicious to eat.
-And if I do say so myself, this Roasted Garlic Chimichurri (without cilantro!) is AMAZING.
+And if I do say so myself, this easy chimichurri sauce with roasted garlic is AMAZING.
 It strays from authentic versions that use fresh garlic, replacing it with roasted instead.
-The result is a chimichurri sauce that's less aggressive in the garlic department, a fresh, earthy, almost buttery chimichurri.

 Jump to: